-APhA thanks the Committee for holding this important hearing as we face continuing threats from new COVID-19 variants and to prepare for and prevent future pandemics.
-During the COVID-19 public health emergency (PHE), pharmacists have demonstrated the ability to significantly expand access to care and equity in care, and they will continue to do so and more if regulatory and statutory barriers are removed.
+During the COVID-19 public health emergency (PHE), pharmacists have demonstrated the ability to significantly expand access and equity to health care, and they will continue to do so and more if regulatory and statutory barriers are removed.
 The pandemic has demonstrated how essential and accessible pharmacists are in the United States.
-Pharmacists and pharmacies' lights stayed on from the start of the pandemic and they are unquestionably essential components of public health infrastructure.
+Pharmacists and pharmacies' lights stayed on from the start of the pandemic and they are unquestionably essential components helping with and preventing future pandemics.